NASA Helio Club: Session 1: Heliophysics 101

 - Session 1, Activity 3 Handout: Sun-Earth Scale Model ↗

-Each session includes a full collection of educator instructions, learner handouts, and assessment tools.
 If you plan on running the entire club, the NASA Helio Club Youth Guide ↗ includes the handouts for all six sessions, plus additional resources for a capstone project.
 Other resources include Educator Background Information ↗ and a complete Materials Checklist↗ for all sessions.
 All content is connected to the Next Generation Science Standards (NGSS).
-Learn more about how to use all of the resources in this package with the NASA Helio Club Read Me document ↗
+Find the full club/curriculum here ↗